 7 minutes with… Jody

 Jody Thomas is one of Britain’s leading street artists and began painting in the late 80s at the now infamous Barton Hill Youth Club in Bristol.
-We grabbed some time with him before he began work on his latest piece for the 2018 Upfest festival.
+We grabbed some time with him before he began work on his latest piece for the 2018 Upfest festival to chat about his creative influences and the techniques behind his acclaimed graffiti.

 Hi Jody, what does Upfest mean to you?